tc39/notes/meetings/2018-05/may-24.md

 DD: If you want to block of it because it's a pragma, we should talk about it now.

-MS: I'm worried this opens the door for more pragmas (with misspelling).
+MLS: I'm worried this opens the door for more pragmas (with misspelling).
 I do share Brian's concern where if I do this, I should use this everywhere.

 LBR: I'm concerned for a precedent of adding new pragmas.
 Following Brian's concerns, if we are going to use these pragmas everywhere, we should first collect data from the host implementation.